Israel’s 2 main political parties deadlocked after election

 Without Lieberman’s endorsement, both parties appear to have fallen well short of securing a parliamentary majority with their prospective ideological allies.

 With results still pouring in, Lieberman insisted the overall picture was unlikely to change.
-He also demanded a secular “liberal” government shorn of the religious and ultra-Orthodox allies the prime minister has heavily courted.
+He also demanded a secular “liberal” government shorn of the religious and ultra-Orthodox allies the prime minister has long relied upon.

 “The conclusion is clear, everything we said throughout the campaign is coming true,” he said outside his home in the West Bank settlement of Nokdim.
 “There is one and only option: a national unity government that is broad and liberal and we will not join any other option.”